White House struggles to name a single senior African-American working there

 Presidents from every administration going back to the 1940s have attended an NAACP national convention, Shelton said.
 He lauded Childs as “sharp and attentive,” but said the Trump administration’s “lack of diversity is concerning.
 At a higher level, there is a void here.”

-Manigault Newman had been the only African-American serving in the West Wing in a senior role during the president’s first year in office.
+Manigault Newman had been the only African-American serving in the White House in a senior role during the president’s first year in office.
 Manigault Newman left the White House last December but remained on the payroll until Jan.
 20 of this year.

 Childs does not have the same title that Manigault Newman had.
 NBC News reached out to Childs for comment but did not immediately hear back.